Ling01234/QLearning-vs-DQN/notes.md

 # To do
 - background -> talk about discount factors and learning rates?
-- results
+- correct intro
-- conclusion
+- add references all over the paper
-- abstract
+- make sure of format
--
+- correct paper syntaxically